Civil control of the military: Rationales

 Vietnamese Minister of Defence Phan Văn Giang alongside U.S. Secretary of Defense Pete Hegseth.
-While the Vietnamese position is always a military officer holding the army general rank, his American counterpart is nominally civilian, with Hegseth himself having retired from formal armed forces' services years before becoming the SecWar.
-Despite different design and identity, they are seemed externally-equivalent and both holding the second-highest in their military's command hierarchy.
+While the Vietnamese position is always a military officer holding the army general rank, his American counterpart is nominally civilian, with Hegseth himself having retired from formal armed forces' services years before becoming the SecDef/SecWar.
+Despite different design and identity, they seemed externally-equivalent and both holding the second-highest in their military's command hierarchy.

 According to a study of South Korea, the military is responsible for enacting the policy and decisions handed down from the government.
-This is dependent on the civil government maintaining a strong grip on the power to enact binding decision and the military following these decisions in the agreed approach.
-Civil control is the authority of a nations political structure to make policy and implementation decisions that can be directed to the military to enact and then oversaw throughout.
+This is dependent on the civil government maintaining a strong grip on the power to enact binding decisions and the military following these decisions in the agreed approach.
+Civil control is the authority of a nation's political structure to make policy and implementation decisions that can be directed to the military to enact and then oversee throughout.

-Internationally, in the developed world democratic countries have embraced a well-established civil-military relationship that has matured over time into a good working relationship.
-Newer democracies, depending on their political and military situations, have had to work through overcorrecting towards one side or the other on the seesaw of government control.
-A government establishing the kind of relationship to avoid civil-military conflict, needs like-minded officials in both organisations to agree and work together.
-“Democratically accountable civilian control is also associated with more prudent internal uses of armed force.”
-The main focus of civil control in developing countries remains on ensuring a democratic restraint on militaries acting in their own self-interest.
-Militaries given too much power or too ethnically focused undermines a nations ability to prevent conflict and provide security.
-This can lead to the military abusing the very population it is supposed to be protecting with no real controlling mechanism.
-Most countries have developed similar systems of a ministry of defence to provide civilian oversight and coordination between military and government.